obinexus/U/README.md

 # U – Consciousness-Preservation Ontological Bayesian Artificial Intelligence via OBINexus Mmuko Glimpse

 > *"Before consciousness is commodified, it must be preserved."*
-> **– Nnamdi Michael Okpala, The Founding Father of Consciousness Masquerading with the Crowd**
+> **– Nnamdi Michael Okpala, The Founding Father of Consciousness Masquerading with the Crowd, For what to be , I became**

 ---